Tim McCoy: Legacy

 For his contribution to the film industry, McCoy was honored with a star on the Hollywood Walk of Fame.
 In 1973, he was inducted into the Hall of Great Western Performers of the National Cowboy and Western Heritage Museum.
 He was inducted into the Cowboy Hall of Fame in 1974.

 On January 16, 2010, McCoy was inducted into the Hot Springs County (Wyoming) Hall of Fame.
 Accepting the honor on his behalf was his son, Terry.
 Included in the 2010 class were Governor Dave Freudenthal of the State of Wyoming, Chief Justice of the Wyoming Supreme Court Bart Voigt, former Wyoming state treasurer Stan Smith, and local high school teacher Karl Allen.

 Personal life

-McCoy married Agnes Miller, the daughter of stage actor and producer Henry Miller and actress Bijou Heron.
-Their marriage resulted in three children: son Gerald, daughter Margarita, and son D'Arcy.
-They were divorced in 1931, and McCoy kept a portion of the ranch holdings in Hot Springs County, Wyoming.
-Agnes McCoy was rewarded with that portion known as the Eagles Nest.